sankalp1999/GithubFinder/README.md

 # Github Stalk

-An app to lookup details of Github users in a glance.
+An app to lookup details of Github users in a beautiful User Interface.

 - Search Users
 - Get access to all social media websites
 - See the latest repositories
 -

 Made using Javascript, ReactJS, TailwindCSS and DaisyUI.
-Hosted on Vercel.
+Deployed on Vercel.

 ### How to run Locally